Schedule of Classes:

 Monday through Friday.

-All students will submit a typewritten or word-processed critical essay of 8-10 pages (double spaced, that is no less than 2,500 words).
-This paper is due in on Thursday, December 5th.
+All students will submit a properly word-processed critical essay of 8-10 pages (double spaced, that is between 2,000 and 2,500 words).
+This paper is due in on Thursday, December 10th.

 These are not reports but argumentative essays: that is to say they are editorialism rather than journalism--your own views are as essential as knowledge of your subject material.
 The standard of your technical writing as well as your accuracy and argument will be taken into consideration.
 To that end, here is a short list of common avoidable writing errors which should help you to avoid simple mistakes which will otherwise reduce your grade.